Web Design Blog

 Etc.

-There are also React / Redux-specific functions that you should know like the back of your hand, such as:
+There are also some React / Redux-specific functions that you should know like the back of your hand, such as:

 mapStateToProps()